Monday, April 22, 2024

 Store Hours: 8am-5pm, 7 days a week.

-We have a new spot in the Book Room with some FREE Fly Tying Materials.
-We will be adding to it regularly, we have to thin out the three massive fly tying collections we bought in the last year.
+We have a new spot in the book room with some FREE Fly Tying Materials.
+We will be adding to it regularly, as we have to thin out the three massive fly tying collections we bought in the last year.
 There will be some good stuff that will get snapped up quickly so make sure to check it out every time you come in.

 Select T&T Zone rods are 40% off.
 2023 Thomas & Thomas Avantt rods all 40% off.
 Hardy Ultralites also 40% off.

-We have a good selection of the specialized Winter Caddis dry fly patterns from #18-24, it’s a unique hatch that you don’t normally find on other rivers The Winter Caddis larva are about a #18 and yellowish in color, and are also worth imitating.
-That same fly imitates Black Caddis larva (also yellow & small), as well as some Midges- killing 3 birds with one stone.
+We have a good selection of the specialized Winter/Summer Caddis dry fly patterns from #18-24, it’s a unique hatch that you don’t normally find on other rivers, and it comes off all year long in the morning.
+The Winter Caddis larva are about a #18 and yellowish in color, and are also worth imitating.
+That same fly imitates Black Caddis larva (also yellow & small), as well as some Midges- killing three birds with one stone.

 Hatches/Dries: